gatsbyjs/gatsby/packages/gatsby-remark-code-repls/README.md

     // eg examples/path/to/file.js
     directory: `${__dirname}/examples/`,

-    // Optional path to a custom redirect template.
-    // The redirect page is only shown briefly,
-    // But you can use this setting to override its CSS styling.
-    redirectTemplate: `${__dirname}/src/redirect-template.js`,

     // Optional link target.
     // Note that if a target is specified, "noreferrer" will also be added.
     // eg <a href="..." target="_blank" rel="noreferrer">...</a>